Overview of the Center

 Our Mission

-The mission of the Center on Sensory and Complex Disabilities (CSCD) is to provide professional efforts on meeting the needs of those infants, children, youth and adults with the most significant challenges to their development, education, and inclusion within our schools and communities.
+The mission of the Center on Sensory and Complex Disabilities is to provide professional efforts on meeting the needs of those infants, children, youth and adults with the most significant challenges to their development, education, and inclusion within our schools and communities.

 Targeted Population